sourcegraph/handbook/content/ops/roles/tech_operations_manager.md

 ### Connecting and automating parts of our user journey.

-You will help develop connections between the systems that our users interact with.
+You will help develop connections between the applications that our users interact with.
 For example, connecting our product to our billing systems so customers can renew automatically, connecting our user satisfaction surveys to our marketing tools, and [automating the quote-to-cash experience](https://about.sourcegraph.com/handbook/sales/sales_to_ce_handover#finance-and-operations-responsibilities) for our sales team.

 ## Qualifications

 - Excitement for software development and [our mission to make it so that everyone can code](https://about.sourcegraph.com/company/strategy).
 - Experience working in implementation, engineering, IT, training, or other roles with internal "customers."
+- 2+ years as a team leader or manager.
 - Some software development experience, with an interest in learning and doing more.
 - Be a self-starter.
 We are a small team, and we are counting on you to help identify and prioritize where you can have the greatest impact.